-d) When they are involved in any of the cases of incompatibility or prohibition as established in the law or in the Regulations.
+d) When they are involved in any of the cases of incompatibility or prohibition as established in the law or in the Board of Directors Regulations.

-e) When they are admonished by the Audit Committee due to having seriously violated any of their obligations as directors.
+e) When they are admonished by the audit committee due to having seriously violated any of their obligations as directors.

-f) When their membership on the Board could affect the credit or reputation that Acciona and its group have on the market or otherwise risks their interests and in particular in the case that they are prosecuted or tried for any of the crimes indicated in article 213 of the Spanish Companies Act.
+f) When their membership on the Board, be it due to actions related to the Company or otherwise, could affect the credit or reputation that Acciona and its group have on the market or otherwise risks their interests and in particular when the director is the subject of the circumstances described in section 1.c of article 53 of the Board of Directors Regulations.

-- C.1.20 Are qualified majorities other than those established by law required for any specific decision?:
+C.1.20 Are qualified majorities other than those established by law required for any specific decision?:

-- [] Yes
+[] Ye

+[√] S

-- [√] No
+No